Jesse1211/ECS-189L/ProjectDocumetation.md

   - There are two game objects which trigger other scenes
 - Scene1:
   - The player needs to adventure the map, find the Fanboy and kill him to get the secret item.
 Then the player needs to return to the start position to switch back to the main scene.
-  - The Fanboy cannot be killed by using default weapon, player has to find the master weapon, active and use it to kill the Fanboy.
+  - The Fanboy cannot be killed by using the default weapon.
+The player has to find the master weapon, active it, and use it to kill the Fanboy.
 - Scene2:
   - The player starts from left and need to reach the right most point in the map to fight against Gunslinger.
   - There are NPCs in the path and very easy to kill.